Agent Z: Agent Z and the Killer Bananas (2001)

 The Simpson family get a postcard from Ben's father's sister Trish and her husband Harry: they are on holidays on the Pacific Island of Talula.
-But a few days later a volcano erupts there, and the Simsons receive a telegram saying they are stuck there.
+But a few days later a volcano erupts there, and the Simpsons receive a telegram saying they are stuck there.
 And thus their son, TJ, a few years older than Ben, turns up on their door wanting to be put up until his parents return.
 But TJ is a nasty piece of work: and rather than share his bedroom with his cousin, Ben moves to the garden shed.
 Ben's parents are also exasperated by TJ's arrogance, and his Dad even modifies a dartboard to include a picture of TJ with the text 'DIE, TJ, DIE' and 'SO LONG, SCUMBAG'.
 But TJ then discovers a video-tape in Ben's room, a film made on Barney's new camcorder, of Agent Z pranks – in particular a prank where their teacher Mrs Block gets accosted in the shopping centre.
 TJ starts to blackmail Ben – he takes some of his money, total use of Ben's new bike, having to serve him snacks and even calling him 'Sir'.
 The Crane Grove Crew devise a plan of revenge: to make a film "The Invasion of the Killer Bananas", in which using montage techniques they will show TJ being killed by the bananas.
 When TJ discovers the dartboard, he confronts Ben telling him he will make his life a living hell.
 TJ then goes missing, and the police are called.
-The evidence of the dartboard and video point to Ben, Barney and Jencks having killed TJ – and the plodding police pursue that line of inquiry.
+The evidence of the dartboard and video point to Ben, Barney and Jenks having killed TJ – and the plodding police pursue that line of inquiry.
 The Crew then set out to find TJ, which they do, camping in a forest.
 But how are they going to not only turn him in, but also humiliate him at the same time?
 They take the risk of turning up at his camp site to tell him that he is being searched by the police for breaking into Mrs. Block's house; after initial scepticism, TJ buys the story, as well as the 'escape plan' to dress him up in women's clothing.
 They lead him to Ben's house where they know the police are waiting.
 TJ escapes on a pizza deliveryman's moped, and a long chase ensues, but TJ is finally captured.